 Be ready for anything with the interview simulator.

 Ruby Developer Interview Questions

 Explanation: This is an example of an opening or general question.
-An interviewer will ask this type of question early in the interview to get you talking, to learn more about your background, and to gather information they can use for additional questions
+An interviewer will ask this type of question early in the interview to get you talking, learn more about your background, and gather information they can use for additional questions

 Question: Many people describe Ruby as a flexible language.
 Do you agree with this?